jgromes/RohmMultiSensor/README.md

   * INTRx pins on J3 and J4 are used to connect CMOS output interrupts for sensors KX022_1020 and BM1422GMV on header I2C_x
   * INTx pins on J3 and J4 are used to connect interrupts which require external pull-up, these are for sensors BH1745NUC and RPR-0521RS on header I2C_x
   * J16 jumper is ON/OFF switch for the pull-up, when shorted, it will be ON: the pull-up resistor is 1kΩ, the logic HIGH will be 5V.

+  Currently, interrupts are implemented in BM1422GMV magnetometer and KX022-1020 accelerometer.

   Example: If we want to use the BM1422GMV magnetometer, we can connect it to the header I2C_1.
 Since BM1422GMV doesn't need an external pull-up, we can directly short INTR1 on J3 if we want to use Arduino interrupt 0 (default setting), or INTR1 on J4 if we want to use Arduino interrupt 1.
 See `/examples/BM1422GMV` for details.